-A complete transformation of a 1920s canal-house apartment.
-The client — a young couple working in creative fields — wanted a home that honours the building’s character while feeling effortlessly modern.
+A complete transformation of a 1920s canal-house apartment in the Jordaan.
+The client — a young couple working in creative fields — wanted a home that honours the building's character while feeling effortlessly modern.

 The existing layout fragmented what should have been generous living spaces into a sequence of small rooms.
-We opened the ground floor entirely, creating a long studio-kitchen-living room that flows towards the garden.
+Opening the plan let daylight move through the apartment and clarified circulation between cooking, dining, and lounging.

 Custom joinery in pale oak runs the full length of the rear wall.
 Matte stone surfaces and integrated appliances keep the composition calm.
 An island in the same material doubles as a dining surface, seating four comfortably.